Xexr/wisdom/README.md

 - If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
 When you truly think for yourself your conclusions will not be predictable. [^first]

 - The chief prevention against getting old is to remain astonished. [^first]

+- Learn how to learn from those you disagree with, or even offend you.
+See if you can find the truth in what they believe. [^second]

+- Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it. [^second]

+- A worthy goal for a year is to learn enough about a subject so that you can’t believe how ignorant you were a year earlier. [^second]

+- Extraordinary claims should require extraordinary evidence to be believed. [^second]

+- Don’t be the smartest person in the room.
+Hangout with, and learn from, people smarter than yourself.
+Even better, find smart people who will disagree with you. [^second]

+- Rule of 7 in research.
+You can find out anything if you are willing to go seven levels.
+If the first source you ask doesn’t know, ask them who you should ask next, and so on down the line.
+If you are willing to go to the 7th source, you’ll almost always get your answer. [^second]

 ### Public Speaking